Background pattern

 The main symptoms of overdose are: headache, dizziness, ringing in the ears, blurred vision, drowsiness, sweating, nausea, vomiting, and occasionally diarrhea.

-The treatment is symptomatic.
-Standard measures should be considered to eliminate the medication that has not been absorbed in the stomach, such as adsorption through the administration of activated charcoal suspended in water.
+Treatment is symptomatic.
+Standard measures to eliminate the medication that has not been absorbed in the stomach should be considered, such as adsorption by administering activated charcoal suspended in water.
 Gastric lavage should be considered.
-The preferred solutions for lavage are isotonic or semi-isotonic saline solutions.
-Saline purgatives attract water to the intestine by osmosis, making them useful for rapidly diluting intestinal content.
-Dialysis is of little use in antihistamine poisoning.
+The solutions of choice for lavage are isotonic or semi-isotonic saline solutions.
+Saline purgatives attract water to the intestine by osmosis, so they can be valuable in rapidly diluting the intestinal contents.
+Dialysis is of little use in antihistamine intoxication.
 After emergency treatment, the patient should continue under medical supervision.

-• Gastrointestinal disorders, such as gastric ulcer, duodenal ulcer, gastrointestinal bleeding, abdominal pain, gastric discomfort, diarrhea, nausea, vomiting.
+• Gastrointestinal disorders, such as stomach ulcers, duodenal ulcers, gastrointestinal bleeding, abdominal pain, stomach discomfort, diarrhea, nausea, vomiting.

-• Respiratory disorders, such as difficulty breathing, bronchial spasm, rhinitis.
+• Respiratory disorders, such as difficulty breathing, bronchospasm, rhinitis.

 • Urticaria, skin rashes, angioedema.